Steve Bannon (Getty Images)

 In January of 1997, when Janice was expecting with Casey, we moved out of the cabins, to Ventura.
 The cabins would have been no place for a newborn, with the road washing out regularly, and the abundance of scorpions, snakes, and mountain lions, and a rapidly-flowing creek to fall into.
 Two months after we moved out, a huge rainstorm totally washed out the dirt road.
 The landlady couldn’t afford to have it bulldozed, and Edison no longer maintained that road as it used to—they accessed their power line towers via another fire road.
 So the cabins sat uninhabited.
 Bill, whose trailer was just up the road, said that a couple of times, homeless people squatted there, but they didn’t last long.
 It's too long and treacherous a hike up and down the creekbed.

 Janice and I don’t regret moving to Trancas Canyon; those eight years were so colorful and rich.
 It was sort of a magical place, a bit of paradise in a way.
 More than twenty years later, we both still have strange dreams about the cabins and environs.

-It would take a book to chronicle all the adventures and strange and memorable happenings we experienced during the almost eight years we lived at the cabins.
+It would take a book to chronicle all the adventures and strange and memorable happenings we experienced during our time on Trancas Creek.
 Maybe I’ll have to work on that.